Mediterranean Baked Parmesan Zucchini Fries

 2

-In a bowl, combine flour, paprika, garlic powder, lemon zest, parsley, dried herbs, salt, and pepper.
-In a second bowl,combine breadcrumbs, Parmigiano-Reggiano and chopped parsley.
-In another bowl, beat the eggs with a tablespoon of milk.
+In three separate bowls, prepare the coating layers: Bowl 1: Mix flour, paprika, garlic powder, lemon zest, parsley, dried herbs, salt, and pepper.
+Bowl 2: Combine breadcrumbs, Parmigiano-Reggiano, and chopped parsley.
+Bowl 3: Beat the eggs with 1 tablespoon of milk until well combined.

 3